Olen/junos-encoder/README.md

 # Encode/decode Juniper $9$ secrets

-This tool allows you to encode and decode junos "$9$"-secrets (e.g. radius secrets ect. in the config).
+This tool allows you to encode and decode junos "$9$"-secrets (e.g. radius secrets etc. in the config).

 Feed it with either plaintext or an encoded string.